 The Company provides an allowance for doubtful accounts, which is based upon a review of outstanding receivables as well as historical collection information.
 Credit is granted to substantially all customers on an unsecured basis.
 In determining the amount of the allowance, management is required to make certain estimates and assumptions.
 Management has determined that as of December 31, 2005 and 2004, an allowance of \$4,675 and \$12,000, respectively is required.
-The following represents a reconciliation of the allowance for doubtful accounts for the years ended December 31, 2005 and 2004:
+The following represents a reconciliation of the allowance for doubtful accounts, which does not include any direct write-offs of accounts receivable during the periods, for the years ended December 31, 2005 and 2004:

 Balance, December 31, 2003 \$ 5,760

-Bad debt expense 65,062
+Bad debt expense 6,240

-Recovery of bad debt (58,822)
+Recovery of bad debt (-)

 Balance, December 31, 2004 12,000

-Bad debt expense 9,764
+Bad debt expense -

-Recovery of bad debt (17,089)
+Recovery of bad debt (-)

+Adjustment to reserve (7,325)

 Balance, December 31, 2005 \$ 4,675